sgacquaah/sgacquaah.github.io/_pages/markdown.md

 ---

 {% include base_path %}
+* 2019: Cereals and Grain Association and University of Arkansas Travel Scholarship
+  * Present research at Cereals & Grains Association Annual Meeting
+  * Amount: $1,150

 Service and leadership
 ======
 * 2019: Cereals and Grain Association and University of Arkansas Travel Scholarship